-A questionable source exhibits one or more of the following: extreme bias, overt propaganda, poor or no sourcing to credible information and/or is fake news.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
 Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
-Please note sources on this list are not considered fake news unless specifically written in the notes section for that source.
+Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

 Understanding The Threat

-Bias: Extreme Right, Propaganda, Conspiracy, Hate Group
+Reasoning: Extreme Right, Propaganda, Conspiracy, Hate Group

 Notes: Understanding the Threat provides threat-focused strategic and operational consultation, training, and education for federal, state, and local leadership and agencies in government, the private sector, and for private citizens.
 What this really means is Understanding the Threat promotes propaganda about Islam as a whole.
-The blog articles are written well and do not use loaded words, however it is difficult to ascertain what sources they are using to draw their conclusions.
+The blog articles are written well and do not use loaded words, however, it is difficult to ascertain what sources they are using to draw their conclusions.
 Understanding the Threat is also classified as an active hate group by the Southern Poverty Law Center.
-We rate Understanding the Threat as a Questionable source due to extreme right bias, promotion of propaganda and its classification as a hate group.
+We rate Understanding the Threat as a Questionable source due to extreme right bias, promotion of propaganda, and its classification as a hate group.
 (D. Van Zandt 8/31/2017)

-Special Note: We provide a link below to their website for the purpose of our Chrome Extensions, which requires a link to the website in order to display on Facebook and the Chrome task bar.
+Special Note: We provide a link below to their website for the purpose of our Chrome Extensions, which requires a link to the website in order to display on Facebook and the Chrome taskbar.
 We recommend not clicking the link.